gigadot/mini-course-docker/README.md

 ## Homework 3 - Multi Stage Build
 Explore multi stage build in docker.
+You can try to refactor their Dockerfiles to include build steps and include environment variables that allow you to customize the IP/endpoints of the frontend/server APIs.